from a handpicked tutor in LIVE 1-to-1 classes

 What is an Isosceles Triangle?

 In the above figure, △ODC is an isosceles triangle with OD = OC and ∠ODC = ∠OCD.
-Let us now learn some of the properties of isosceles triangles in the section below.
+Let us now learn some of the properties of isosceles triangles in the following section.

 Properties of Isosceles Triangle